Djaytan/mc-jobs-reborn-patch-place-break/README.md

 The place-break patch provided by JobsReborn seem to be insufficient: you must specify **for each block** a fix amount of time during which breaking the block again will not permit to earn money and xp.
 It's a first step forward, but it's insufficient.
-Specifying an unlimited time isn't sufficient too, because at server restart the placed blocks will not prevent the payment anymore.
+Specifying an unlimited time isn't sufficient too, because after 14 days maximum the placed blocks will not prevent the payment anymore...

 So, this is why this project exists: doing an obvious and easy patch that would be done a long time ago.